The Ultimate Security Seal Guide

 Stronger security seals require stronger tools and more time to remove.
 However, for investigative and enforcement purposes they serve the same function as lighter seals.
 With systematic inspection and observation, all tamper evident seals can help catch or deter thieves.

-There are two general seal types, but 3 categories in today’s official government terms.
+There are two general seal types, but three categories in today’s official government terms.
 The two main types are:

 Indicative security seals serve the function of providing tamper evidence but are easily broken or cut open with light tools.
-(Sometimes called tamper-evident seals.)
+These are also sometimes called tamper-evident seals.

 Barrier seals are higher strength security seals that can provide tamper-evidence and serve as a one-time lock to slow down and deter theft or vandalism.
 They require large tools to cut open.

 Many still refer to all seals as Security Seals.
 It is a simple and accepted generic classification.
 It helps in common language to distinguish this type from seals used for other purposes not related to security and tampering. (ie o-ring seals and the like)